jwalker/llm_security_chatbot/README.md

 # LLM Security Chatbot

-The LLM Security Chatbot is a cutting-edge tool designed to assist in understanding and researching cybersecurity vulnerabilities.
-Built with the powerful Llama Large Language Model (LLM) and integrated into a user-friendly interface using Streamlit, this chatbot leverages natural language processing to provide in-depth analysis, actionable insights, and potential mitigation strategies for a wide range of security concerns.
+The LLM Security Chatbot is designed to assist in understanding and researching cybersecurity research.
+Mostly a POC.
+Built using Mistral 7B v1 and integrated into a user-friendly interface using Streamlit, this chatbot leverages natural language processing to provide in-depth analysis and potential mitigation strategies for a wide range of security concerns.

 ## Features